Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

       - query
       - --endpoint.info-timeout=30s
       - --http-address=0.0.0.0:9091
-      - --query.replica-label=replica # Deduplication turned on for identical series except the replica label.
+      - --query.replica-label=receive_replica # Deduplication turned on for metric with the same replica_label
-      - --store=thanos-receive:10907 # --store: The grpc-address of the Thanos Receive service，if Receive run remotely replace container name "thanos-receive" with the real ip
+      - --endpoint=thanos-receive-0:10907 # The grpc-address of the Thanos Receive service，if Receive run remotely replace container name "thanos-receive" with the real ip, could add multiple receive services
-     # - --store=thanos-receive2:10907 # Add more thanos-receive services
+      - --store=thanos_store:10907 # for historical data query
 ```
 It will set up the Thanos Query service
 that listens to port 9091 and queries metrics from the Thanos Receive service from `--store=[Thanos Receive IP]:10907`.
 Make sure the IP address is correct.

 You could add multiple Thanos Receive services to the Querier service.
-It will do duplication based on the
+It will do duplication based on the `replica-label`.
 For more complex usage, please refer to the [official Query document](https://thanos.io/tip/components/query.md/).

 ### Step 4: Monitor through Grafana
 To start the Grafana service on the host machine, run the following command: